-How to roast peppers two easy ways (in the oven or on the stovetop), plus how to marinate them for later use!
-Italian marinated peppers will last in the fridge for 1 to 2 weeks, and they are great as an appetizer, on sandwiches, pasta, soups and more!
+I’ll show you how to roast sweet peppers two easy ways (in the oven or on the stovetop), plus how to marinate roasted peppers and store them for later use!
+They are great as an appetizer, on sandwiches, or in pasta, soups, and more!

-Some recipe call for slicing the peppers before roasting, but my preference is to roast them whole–it easy to remove the skin once the peppers are roasted.
+Learning how to roast sweet peppers at home is easy!
+Some recipes call for slicing the peppers before roasting, but my preference is to roast them whole—it’s easy to remove the skin once the peppers are roasted.

-For this recipe, you can use any bell peppers you like, although red, orange, and yellow peppers are sweeter than the green variety.
+For this recipe, you can use any bell peppers you like, although red, orange, and yellow peppers are sweeter than green peppers.
 Once roasted, you’ll steam the peppers to remove the skin.
-From there, you can use them immediately or marinate them in good extra virgin olive oil to use for later!
-They’ll keep well in the fridge for a good couple of weeks.
+From there, you can use them immediately or marinate them in good extra virgin olive oil to use in other recipes.
+They’ll keep in the fridge for a good couple of weeks.

 - Roast on the center rack.
 Lightly brush a sheet pan with olive oil and arrange the peppers on the pan.
-Roast in a 450 degrees F heated oven for about 25 to 40 minutes, turning occasionally to make sure they soften and char well on all sides.
+Roast in a 450°F heated oven for about 25 to 40 minutes, turning occasionally to make sure they soften and the skin chars (turns brown) well on all sides.

-The amount of time needed to roast bell peppers in the oven will greatly depend on the size of the peppers.
-Smaller peppers can be ready in as little as 25 minutes while larger peppers can take up to 40 minutes.
+The amount of time needed to roast bell peppers in the oven depends on the size of the peppers.
+Smaller peppers can be ready in as little as 25 minutes, while larger peppers can take up to 40 minutes.
 You’ll want to keep an eye on them and rotate every 7-10 minutes to allow each side to cook and char evenly!

 - Roast directly over the flame.
-Turn a gas burner to medium and place the pepper directly over the flame.
-Turn regularly with a pair of tons, until charred and soft.
+Turn a gas burner to medium.
+Use a pair of tongs to hold a pepper directly over the flame.
+Rotate regularly so all sides come in contact with the flame, until the skin is blackened, charred, and the pepper is soft.
 This can take about 15 minutes or so.
 You can roast peppers on multiple burners to speed up the process.

 Regardless of which method you choose to roast your peppers, you’ll follow two simple steps to peel them:

 - Cover and steam.
-Transfer the peppers immediately from the heat to a heat-safe bowl and cover tightly with plastic wrap.
-This must be done immediately to trap the steam inside the bowl, which is what helps release the charred skin off.
+Transfer the peppers immediately from the heat to a heat-safe bowl and cover tightly with plastic wrap or a heavy kitchen towel.
+This must be done immediately to trap the steam inside the bowl, which helps release the charred skin.
 Set aside for 10 to 15 minutes until cool enough to handle.

 - Seed and peel.
-When cool enough to handle, uncover the bowl and peel the skins off the peppers (skin should peel off easily).
-Poke a whole in the peppers to release any liquid.
-Slice the pepper open to scrape out the seeds.
-Discard the seeds.
+When cool enough to handle, uncover the bowl and peel the skins off the peppers.
+It should lift easily.
+Poke a hole in the peppers to release any liquid.
+Slice the pepper open to scrape out and discard the seeds.

 There are so many ways to use these roasted peppers!
-They can be a topping, an ingredient or the star of the show themselves.
-Here are a few of my favorite ways to serve this bell peppers recipe.
+They can be a topping, an ingredient, or the star of the show themselves.
+Here are a few of my favorite ways to make the most of roasted peppers.

 - In sandwiches and wraps.
 Sliced or chopped into smaller pieces, these roasted peppers are a great addition to any salad or wrap.
 You can even use them to stuff salmon!

 - Add them to salads.
-You can also chop them up and add them to salads, including pasta-based salads like my Italian-style pasta salad or Mediterranean orzo salad.
+Chop them up and add them to salads, including pasta-based salads like my Italian-style pasta salad or Mediterranean orzo salad.
 Or, add a layer of flavor and texture to fresh salads like shopska salad, Bulgaria’s national dish, or Taktouka, a Moroccan tomato and roasted bell pepper salad.

 - Serve on an appetizer platter.
-You can also serve them in a bowl as part of a bigger mezze spread or cheese board.
+Serve them in a bowl as part of a mezze spread or cheese board.

 - Make them the star appetizer.
-One of my favorite ways to serve these roasted bell peppers is as their own appetizer, like I show you here.
-Simply assemble them on a plate, add some freshly minced garlic, Kosher salt and your favorite spices.
+One of my favorite ways to serve these roasted bell peppers is as their own appetizer.
+Simply assemble them on a plate, add some freshly minced garlic, Kosher salt, and your favorite spices.
 I used crushed red pepper flakes and some tangy sumac.
-For a little something indulgent, add some fresh burrata and a loaf of your favorite crusty bread.
+For a little something indulgent, add some fresh burrata and a French baguette or crusty no-knead olive loaf.

-- Crisp and caramelize there edges on a sheet pan along with gnocchi and vegetables for an easy weeknight dinner.
+- Crisp and caramelize their edges on a sheet pan along with gnocchi and vegetables for an easy weeknight dinner.

 Ingredients